cortex-js/cortexjs.io/src/_pages/tutorial-simple-quiz.md

 }
 ```

-The method `ce.parse()` returns a boxed expression, a
+The method `ce.parse()` returns a **boxed expression** from a LaTeX string.
+A
-JavaScript object that represents a mathematical expression.
-It can be
+boxed expression is a JavaScript object that represents a mathematical
-evaluated, simplified, expanded, etc. The `ce.parse()` function creates a boxed
-expression from a LaTeX string.
+expression.

+The Compute Engine provides many operations that can be performed on
+boxed expressions, including calculus, statistical operations and linear algebra.

+For example, we can simplify an expression, expand it or evaluate it for a
+given value of `x`.

-Using the `isSame()` method, we can compare the student's input with the expected answer.
-This method returns `true` if the two expressions are equivalent, and `false` otherwise.
+Using the `isSame()` method, we can compare the student's input with the
+expected answer.
+This method returns `true` if the two expressions are
+structurally equivalent, and `false` otherwise.

 This method compares the two expressions not as strings, but as mathematical
 expressions.
-For example, it will consider `2x` and `2\timesx` to be equivalent.
+For example, it will consider `2x` or `2\times x` to be the same.

-The Compute Engine provides many operations that can be performed on expressions,
-including calculus, statistical operations and linear algebra.

-For example, we can simplify an expression, expand it or evaluate it for a
-given value of `x`.

 ## Step 5: Listening for Keyboard Events